 Health conditions.
 Is someone in your household restricted to a low-sodium diet?
 You should obtain approval from your physician before installing a salt-based water softener that will treat your drinking water.

-Get The Facts With Out Of This World
+Get Water Softener Equipment From Out Of This World

 Would you like more information on water softeners or other plumbing issues in the Ottawa area?
 Consult with OOTW.
 Our team of certified plumbers will be happy to answer your questions with expert, yet easily understandable, answers.